MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 1 GL Lab Configure journal name.md

     ![You can select the appropriate button to take the workflow process move forward](../images/GL_Lab_Configure_journal_name_image13.png)

 37. You can select the appropriate button to take the workflow process forward.
 Select the **Approve** button, optionally add a comment.
-The journal will now be ready for posting and the **Post** button in the action pane will be enabled.
+Once the approval processes, the journal will be ready for posting and the **Post** button in the action pane will be enabled.